 - Five amphibian species (all from mainland Australia), including three extinct and two possibly extinct.

-Although different sources arrive to different total number of extinct species, it is clear that the trend is alarming and conservation strategies are highly beneficial.
+Although different sources arrive at different total numbers of extinct species, it is clear that the trend is alarming and conservation strategies are highly beneficial.